lpan/lpan.github.io/_posts/2017-01-22-async-javascript.md

 ```

 Callbacks are simple and intuitive.
 However, the async code you write with
-callbacks are not.
+callbacks is not.
 Especially when you are executing a sequence of asynchronous
 tasks such that **the next one depends on the result of the previous one** (as
 shown above), you get a `callback hell`.
 Go to
 [http://callbackhell.com/](http://callbackhell.com/) for more info ;).